The average hourly pay for a Clinical Research Assistant is $17.14.

 - Write, update, and maintain study documentation and reports.

 - Enter and verify data, including adverse events and patient compliance, to create reports.

 Popular Employer Salaries for Clinical Research Assistant

-Pay by Experience Level for Clinical Research Assistant
+What is the Pay by Experience Level for Clinical Research Assistants?

 Pay Difference by Location

 Employees with Clinical Research Assistant in their job title in New York, New York earn an average of 22.7% more than the national average.
 These job titles also find higher than average salaries in San Diego, California (6.0% more) and Philadelphia, Pennsylvania (2.4% more).
 The lowest salaries can be found in Houston, Texas (2.6% less), Baltimore, Maryland (2.2% less) and Portland, Oregon (0.8% less).

 This data is based on 998 survey responses.